Botswana reveals the cause of a mass elephant die-off after months-long wait

 The spate of deaths ended in late June, coinciding with the drying up of pools of water where cyanobacteria contamination would have taken place.

-Bearak reported from Addis Ababa.
+Bearak reported from Addis Ababa, Ethiopia.